 Adding a pergola to an outdoor area is a great way to add a stylish defined space for entertaining and family enjoyment.
 A pergola can be added to a garden, near a pool, off the house, or a separate area for dining al fresco.

 We plan to add two pergolas to our pool house.
 I have been researching styles, types of materials, and of course….cost!
 Cost will depend largely on size – getting a pre fabricated out of the box kit will be the most economical way to go.
 Choices will be limited such as size and structure but it’s definitely worth considering if you have flexibly with your space.

-If you remember my posts from late last year, I predicted our pool house would be done by Christmas…at least that’s what I was told.
-Ok so that didn’t exactly go as planned and now we are approaching the end of February.
+If you remember my posts from late last year, I predicted our pool house would be done by Christmas 2020…at least that’s what I was told.
 Why the delays?
 The availability of the sub contractors mainly.
 Why they had delays – not exactly sure, the pandemic may have contributed but to what extent, I don’t really know.
-I’m not too stressed about it because most of the project is complete…well let’s say 80%.

 The two toned pergolas are really pretty.
 I feel all white will fit better into the overall aesthetic of our pool space.